 The History of Waterworks Park

 The park was designed in what was considered to be an optimum location.
-Located within the city limits of Redding, population 80,000 Waterworks park is on Highway 299 and Interstate 5.
+Located within the city limits of Redding, population 80,000 WaterWorks Park is on Highway 299 and Interstate 5.
 The main freeway connecting Seattle to San Diego.
-It sits on about eight acres of land with a stream running through it.
+It sits on about eight acres of land with a stream running along side it.
 The park is seven miles south of Lake Shasta, one of the largest recreational lakes in California and ten miles east of Whiskeytown Lake, one of the prettiest.
-It is two and a half hours drive from Sacramento to the South, the same drive North to Medford Oregon and three hours to Eureka on the pacific coast and three and a half to Reno Nevada on the East.
+It is two and a half hour drive North of Sacramento, the same drive South of Medford Oregon and three hours to Eureka on the pacific coast and three and a half to Reno Nevada on the East.
 The weather is ideal, we are at the head of Sacramento River Valley where the average high temperature of the day in July and August is 100 degrees.